 How to Plan Your Guerrilla Campaign?

-Every form of guerrilla advertising has its perks and risks.
-That’s why the most effective campaigns aren’t confined to one form, they cross-over where it’s best fit.
-Large companies go as far as merging guerrilla advertising with conventional marketing channels.
-They do that by creating the guerrilla campaign in several locations at the same time and then covering the campaigns and broadcasting them as normal ads to show their creativity on a massive scale.
-This doesn’t necessarily defeat the purpose, that is being cost effective, because every penny spent will be worth it.
-Most companies can’t afford this tactic and need to plan their funds and approach a little more surgically.
+Large companies go as far as merging guerrilla advertising with conventional advertising channels.
+They do that by creating the guerrilla campaign in several locations at the same time.
+They then cover the campaigns and broadcast them as normal ads to show their creativity on a massive scale.

 Choosing the right strategy for your business requires breaking down your brand to its elements.
 This requires a more objective eye which is sometimes difficult for someone on the inside.
 Some companies hire specialists to add an outside view to the creative process.

-Online Marketing Is Your Friend
+Online Advertising is Your Friend